-Paved Pilot and Surveys
+Paved Pilot Program and Surveys

 On December 1, 2020, the District began a pilot program of Class 1 and 2 e-bikes on paved or improved multi-use trails within Ravenswood and Rancho San Antonio Preserves.
-The trails were evaluated by District Land and Facilities staff before the pilot began (baseline conditions) and again this December using photographs (post-pilot conditions).
-Area Manager Michael Gorman reported that there has been a significant impact from increased visitation during the COVID pandemic that resulted in the widening of some of the trails.
-However, there is no physical change to the trails over the course of the yearlong pilot that can be attributed specifically to e-bike use.
+Improved trails in this context are those trails that have hardened surfaces through the addition of compacted base rock or other surface material.
+This process reduces the potential for erosion and rutting on heavily used trails, allowing for year-round use.
+The trails were evaluated by District Land and Facilities staff before the pilot program began (baseline conditions) and again last December using photographs (post-pilot conditions).
+Area Manager Michael Gorman reported a significant impact from increased visitation during the COVID pandemic that resulted in the widening of some trails.
+However, there was no physical change to the trails over the course of the yearlong pilot that could be attributed specifically to e-bike use.

 From April 1, 2021, through June 30, 2021, a total of 556 intercept surveys were conducted along the trails in these pilot preserves.
 Rancho San Antonio had 14 days of surveys that spanned a total of 56 hours where 398 surveys were completed.
 Ravenswood had 12 days of surveys, accounting for 48 hours, where 158 surveys were completed.
 Attachment 1 includes a full report on the paved pilot program.
+The surveys were conducted at the junction of the Permanente Creek Trail and the Service Road in Rancho San Antonio.
+The surveys at Ravenswood were conducted on the boardwalk on the Bay Trail.